denoland/deno-kv-benchmarks/setup/provision/README.md

 Terraform's state file in addition to the environment variables listed below to populate the databases.

+Terraform is treated as the source of truth and everything else, scripts, services, etc, all refer to Terraform's state to provision and configure things.

 ## Tools used to test this Terraform code

 | Name | Version |